Biography

 Instructional Areas

-Directing, Devised Theatre and Performance, Site-Specific and Eco-Performance, Embodied Research and Writing, Intercultural and Polycultural Performance, Performance as Activism and Applied Theatre, Verbatim and Documentary Practices, Hybrid Performance and Media Storytelling, Migration and Identity in Performance, Contemporary Challenges in Performance (Conflict, Trauma, Resilience), and Sustainable Approaches to Theatre Production.
+Directing, Performance Art, Devised Theatre, Participatory and Immersive Theatre, Site-Specific and Eco-Performance, Embodied Research and Writing, Intercultural and Polycultural Performance, Puppetry, Performance as Activism and Applied Theatre, Verbatim and Documentary Practices, Hybrid Performance and Media Storytelling, Migration and Identity in Performance, Contemporary Challenges in Performance (Conflict, Trauma, Resilience), and Sustainable Approaches to Theatre Production.

 Creative Practice and Research Interests